001/*

 036/// Implementations of this interface must ensure that the content

-037/// of the file tree is not evaluated before a terminal operation
+037/// of the file tree is not evaluated before a consuming operation

 039/// evaluation includes resolving a relative path for root against